hushra/amoji/README.md

 </code></pre>
 <p>This script will replace all standard emojis on your website with the corresponding Apple emoji from the Amoji repository.</p>
 <p>now you most call <code>amoji()</code> function to
-replace emojis with apple version of them. this function requires two input (element, font-size), elemdnt is that element you want to replace emojis of that, and font-size is <code>em</code> size of img you need to replace</p>
+replace emojis with apple version of them. this function requires two input (element, font-size), element is that element you want to replace emojis of that, and font-size is <code>em</code> size of img you need to replace</p>
 <p>and now you can see new emojis in your website or application :)</p>
 <h2>Usage</h2>
 <p>Once you have included the <code>script.js</code> file, you can start using the Apple emojis on your website.
 Simply use the standard emoji code and it will be automatically replaced by the corresponding Apple emoji.</p>